gardener/landscaper/docs/technical/deployer_contract.md

 Now the deployer should do its magic.
 First it must set the status field `lastReconcileTime` on the current time thereby signaling the Landscaper that a deployer has picked up the deploy item.

-As long as the deployer is actually doing something - or waiting for something - `deployItemPhase` must be set on `Processing` or `Deleting` and `jobId` remains different from `jobIdFinished`.
+As long as the deployer is actually doing something - or waiting for something - `phase` must be set on `Processing` or `Deleting` and `jobId` remains different from `jobIdFinished`.

 Some deployers need to store information in the deploy item's status during or after processing it.